sharleenw/dflow/README.md

 `dflow::loadd_functions()` loads all packages and your defined functions after restarting R.

-Or you can source all functions directly (sourcing the packages separately) by using the `shrtcts` package, and adding this to the `shrtcts.yaml` package (source: https://github.com/MilesMcBain/nycr_meetup_talk):
+Or you can source all functions directly (sourcing the packages separately) by using the `shrtcts` package, and adding this to the `shrtcts.yaml` package (sort of sourced from: https://github.com/MilesMcBain/nycr_meetup_talk):

 ```
 - Name: Source all functions
-  id: 4
   Binding: |
     lapply(list.files("./R", full.names = TRUE), source)
   Interactive: true